cjogles/Sprint-Challenge--Algorithms/Short-Answer/Algorithms_Answers.md

 a)

 O(n) because the function checks if A is less then N cubed every time AFTER A has been added to by A plus n squared.
-N cubed minus N squared leaves us with N. Excluding constants.
+N cubed divided by N squared leaves us with N. Excluding constants.

 b)